Andrew Ooi: In Dialogue with Paper

 Sat, Sept 27, 2:30PM — 4:30PM

 Toronto-based artist Andrew Ooi is known for his intricate sculptures made from countless hand-folded and painted sheets of paper.
 Working with repetition and precision, he builds geometric grids and patterned fields that shift with light and perspective, turning paper into complex visual and meditative experiences.
-Over the past decade, his practice has drawn especially on Japanese gampi paper—thin, lightweight, and remarkably strong—whose resilience has enabled him to push the limits of folding, painting, and structure.
-This exhibition, a concentrated retrospective, brings together highlights from these years, tracing Ooi’s exploration of form, pattern, and transformation.
+Over the past decade, his practice has extensively drawn on Japanese gampi paper—thin, lightweight, and resilient—which has enabled him to push the limits of folding, painting, and structure.
+This exhibition, a retrospective of select artworks from these years, traces Ooi’s ongoing exploration of form, pattern, and transformation.
+Additionally, the exhibition marks a threshold: introducing some of Ooi’s most recent works signalling a new chapter in his evolving practice.

 About Artist